yushasama/koishiteru/public/comp/writeups_md/greedy_i.md

 Given coin values, pick a minimal count whose sum is strictly greater than the sum of the remaining coins.

 #### **Why Selection Greedy**
 Sort coins descending and keep taking the largest until your sum exceeds the rest.
-If you ever skip a bigger coin for a smalong longer one, you need at least as many coins to reach the same sum.
+If you ever skip a bigger coin for a smaller one, you need at least as many coins to reach the same sum.
 Two-item swap proves the order.

 #### **Complexity** $O(n \log n)$